ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

 3. Apply the configuration to the cluster by typing the command `kubectl apply -f quote-backend.yaml`.

-4. Grab the IP of your $productName$
+4. Grab the IP of your Emissary

    ```shell
    export EMISSARY_LB_ENDPOINT=$(kubectl get svc ambassador \